PatrickF1/dotfiles/.github/README.md

 brew bundle
 fish install_shell_utilities.fish
 fish configure_apps.fish
-sh configure_osx.sh
+fish configure_macos.fish
 ```

 ## Workflow for updating dotfiles
 One advantage of this setup is that we effectively have two copies of the dotfiles, one that is active in our home directory, and one that contains only the tracked files in `~/Code/dotfiles` and are safe and easy to modify.
 What I like to do when I want to modify my dotfiles is open up `~/Code/dotfiles` in my editor (if you use Sublime Text you can open up the project `.dotfiles_meta/dotfiles.sublime-project`).
 Once I have committed my changes, I navigate back to my home directory and do `git --git-dir=Code/dotfiles/.git --work-tree=. reset --hard` to checkout my changes and make them active.

-To make git operations on the copy on the active copy of dotfiles easier, we can use `dot`, an autoloaded fish function that specifies the `git-dir` and `work-tree` options for us (so instead of the above command, we can simply execute `dot reset --hard`).
+To make git operations on the home directory dotfiles easier, we can use `dot`, an autoloaded fish function that specifies the `git-dir` and `work-tree` options for us.
+For example, instead of the above command for checking out changes, we can simply execute `dot reset --hard`.

 Be very careful about not running `dot add -A` on the home directory.
 To avoid accidentally committed sensitive files and folders, be sure to add them to `.gitignore`.
 Many common folders that don't make sense to track are already ignored.